codeantik/admitkard-assignment/readme.md

     `npm start` to start the server

-# To start the client, run:
+# To start the client:

-    cd to /client && npm start
+    cd to /client

     `npm install` to install all dependencies